sudhishgupta/AlzheimerConv/README.md

 <p align='center'>Reported an overall accuracy of 82% </p>

 ### ↗️ Future Direction
-By virtue of Transfer-Learning, use a pre-trained deep convolutional neural network using the same dataset, and compare the performance and most importantly look out for the performance v/s computation tradeoff 💪.
+By virtue of Transfer-Learning, use a pre-trained deep convolutional neural network using the same dataset, to compare the performance and most importantly look out for the performance v/s computation cost tradeoff 💪.